Summary

 - ^ Frisk, Garrett (April 26, 2023).
 “First Challenger to Senator Bernie Sanders is a Familiar Face in Vermont Politics”.
 Diamond Eye Candidate Report.
 Archived from the original on March 13, 2024.
 Retrieved April 29, 2023.

 - ^ de Soto, Juan Vega (August 13, 2024).
 “After quiet primary, Bernie Sanders to face Gerald Malloy and Becca Balint to face Mark Coester in general election”.
 VTDigger.
+Archived from the original on August 14, 2024.
 Retrieved August 13, 2024.

 - ^ Ali Zaslav; Ted Barrett; Clare Foran (January 20, 2023).
 “Virginia Democratic Sen. Tim Kaine announces he’s running for reelection in 2024”.
 CNN Politics.
 CNN.
 Archived from the original on February 6, 2023.
 Retrieved February 27, 2023.